Plebware/Plebware.github.io/author/news/_posts/2026-08-11-plebware-field-report-publishing-machine.md

 <!-- PLEBVOX:END -->

 <!-- PLEBVOX:START -->
-## 🔑 The Real-World Publishing Test
+## 🔑 The Real-World Publishing Test.

 PlebWare has been built around a simple idea: writing should be able to move through a reliable chain from thought to reader.